frontenddogma/web-development-glossary/manuscript/s.md

 Server-Side Rendering
 : A technique for rendering client-side Single-Page Applications (SPAs) on the server, sending a fully-rendered page to the client.
 SSR is used to manage and alleviate the initial rendering when an app is first requested.

+Serverless computing
+: A cloud computing execution model in which the cloud provider runs the server, and allocates machine resources on demand.
+Serverless computing does not hold resources in volatile memory; computing is rather done in short bursts with the results persisted to storage.
+When an app is not in use, there are no computing resources allocated to the app.
+“Serverless” is a misnomer in the sense that servers are still used by cloud service providers to execute code for developers.&nbsp;[†](#w-serverless)

 Service discovery
 : The automatic detection of devices and services offered on a computer network.
 Service discovery aims to reduce the configuration efforts from users.&nbsp;[†](#w-service-discovery)